The Dark Knight Retro Review – A Timeless Classic of Superhero Cinema

 The Newest Joker

-There have been plenty of Joker portrayals in the past.
+Plenty of people have played the Joker in the past.
 Joaquin Pheonix has been the most recent to play the role in 2019’s Joker.
 Pheonix has been an established actor for long enough to give fans more ease than with Leto’s casting.
 Pheonix has a history of taking on complicated roles and delivering unique performances in films like Her (2013), Walk the Line (2005) and The Master (2012).
 So when his casting was announced, fans had a spark of hope for a new impactful Joker.
 Clearly, he delivered.

 Image via Warner Bros.